rehierl/html-outliner-spec/pseudocode.md

 11: if(entering && node.isSectioningContent) then
 12:   if(vars.currentOutlineOwner != null) then
 xx:     //- create-and-set-implied-heading - see line 33
+xx:     //- close the first section when the first heading is entered
+xx:     //- this is the only reason for line 57
 13:     if(!vars.currentSection.hasHeading) then
 14:       vars.currentSection.setImpliedHeading
 15:     end if